Contentrain/hugo-blog-starter/themes/ananke/README.md

 If user is using [Page Resources](https://gohugo.io/content-management/page-resources/), the theme will try and match the `featuredImage` from with a page resource of type `image` and use its relative permalink.
 If no `featuredImage` is set, the theme will look for a Page Resource of type `image` whose filepath incudes either `cover` or `feature`

 #### Other hero settings
-If you would like to hide the header text on the featured image on a page, set `omit_header_text` to `true`.
+If you would like to hide the header text on the featured image on a page, set `omitHeaderText` to `true`.
 See `exampleSite/content/contact.md` for an example.

 You don't need an image though.
 The default background color is black, but you can change the color, by changing the default color class in the config.toml file.
 Choose a background color from any on the [Tachyons](https://tachyons.io/docs/themes/skins/) library site, and preface it with "bg-"